SergeyBurlaka/WineVault/README.md

 ### note

- App correctly views only on tablet!
+ 1) App correctly views only on tablet!

+ 2) In cause of failed sign in,  just enter q in login without password, and sign in success.

 ### test